Abasse sits behind his schooldesk with a textbook open.

 Home > What we do > Education

-Every child has the right to an education – whatever their background, gender or ethnicity.
+Every child has the right to an education—whatever their ability, location, gender or ethnicity.
 We are working to make sure all children get the right to a quality education.

 We’re helping children learn